bradhackinen/bradhackinen.github.io/_pages/tools.md

 author_profile: true
 ---

 I have built a number of tools to support my research.
-All are functional, though documentation is in varying stages of completion.
+All are functional, though the documentation is in varying stages of completion.
 Feel free to [contact me](mailto:bradhackinen@gmail.com) if you want more information.

 Plots and visualizations that rely on these tools are available on my [regcomments project page](https://bradhackinen.ca/regcomments/).